 The fatty liver itself is only part of the problem.
 A fatty liver seems to pump out inflammatory compounds that promote heart disease, damage the arteries, and make the blood more likely to clot (increasing the risk of stroke).

 Researchers have also seen that there seems to be a strong association between liver cancer and both obesity and NAFLD.
 Over the last 20 years, doctors have seen an increase in the number of patients with an end-stage liver disease requiring a transplant and a rise in liver cancer incidence.
 Once you have NAFLD, it can’t be cured, but you can help prevent liver damage or reverse it if you catch it early enough.

-What are the best ways to avoid NAFLD or the progression of it, whether you’re a child or an adult?
+What are the best ways to avoid NAFLD or its progression, whether you’re a child or an adult?

 - Limit added sugars and refined carbohydrates (white bread, pasta, white rice, cookies, pastries, pancakes and waffles, crackers, etc.)

 - Limit fried foods

 - Limit processed meats and red meats (remember that pork is red meat even though it is marketed as “the other white meat”)

 - Avoid sugary drinks such as sodas and fruit drinks

 - Limit alcohol if you have NAFLD and avoid it entirely if you have NASH

 - Move more and minimize time spent sitting as much as possible